 The Preakness would like you to know that it’s not just the Triple Crown’s middle child.
-Look, few things in sports can compete with the luster and grandiosity of the Kentucky Derby and there’s certainly no better primetime host than Belmont and NYC, but the “Third Saturday in May” holds up mighty well on its own, thank you very much.
+While few things in sports can compete with the pageantry and magnitude of the Kentucky Derby, or the buzz of Belmont with a Triple Crown on the line, the “Third Saturday in May” holds up mighty well on its own, thank you very much.

-Baltimore’s Pimlico Race Course has hosted the Preakness Stakes since 1873, and while the track itself has seen better days (like say, 1873), the race has never been more popular.
-In fact, the Preakness States is the second most attended horse race on the continent.
-Put that in your crab cake lightly fry it.
+Baltimore’s Pimlico Race Course has hosted the Preakness Stakes since 1873, and while the track itself has seen better days (like say, 1873), the intrigue endures.
+In fact, the Preakness Stakes is the second most attended horse race on the continent, annually.
+Put that in your crab cake and fry it.

 10. Smarty Jones takes his rivals to school (2004)

 The Pennsylvania phenom and fan-favorite backed up his impressive win in Kentucky Derby with this 12-length romp—the largest margin in Preakness history—and pushed his career record to a perfect 8/8.
 Unfortunately for Smarty Nation, this would be his last time in the winner’s circle.
 After finishing 2nd to Birdstone in the Belmont the colt was retired.

 The “little colt that could” and his unheralded jockey Mario Gutierrez pulled off a stunner in the Kentucky Derby when they flew down the stretch and nosed out a game Bodemeister.
 It was the same song here at Pimlico.
 This would be the colt’s last time on the racetrack, as a tendon injury forced him into early retirement just one day before the Belmont Stakes.

 8. “The Bid” bids his rivals adieu (1979)